-- You may not end up getting the data back - A recent Canadian study suggest 9% don't release the data - If successful, 80% of data is usable - Still need to clean up computer systems afterwards - Making payments will likely encourage further ransomware attacks
+- You may not end up getting the data back - A recent Canadian study suggest 9% don't release the data - If successful, 80% of data is usable - Still need to clean up computer systems afterwards - Making payments will likely encourage further ransomware attacks - Some gangs will sell your data to others to maximise profits

-- Some gangs will sell your details to other hackers for further attacks. - The attackers may learn more about your business and systems (EXTORTION) - The ransom payments ultimately fund criminal activity - The ransom payments ultimately fund the purchase of zero days (More malware) - The ransom payments may fund terrorism (Legal)
+- Some gangs will sell your details to other hackers for further attacks. - The attackers may learn more about your business and systems (EXTORTION) - The ransom payments ultimately fund criminal activity - The ransom payments ultimately fund the purchase of zero day - The ransom payments may fund terrorism (Legal)

-- You can face fines / enforcement from data protection regulators - ICO guidance says "Law enforcement do not encourage, endorse, nor condone the payment of ransom demands" - You can face fines / enforcement from other regulators FCA's position is that "you need to tell the FCA as soon as you know of 'material' cyber incidents which affect your firm."
+- You can face fines / enforcement from data protection regulators - ICO guidance says "Law enforcement do not encourage, endorse, nor condone the payment of ransom demands" - You can face fines / enforcement from other regulators -FCA's position is that "you need to tell the FCA as soon as you know of 'material' cyber incidents which affect your firm."
 The FCA's view is that a ransomware attack is likely to be reportable if malicious software is present on your information and IT systems even if you pay the ransom.